gaure/find_phone/README.md

 # Instruction

+* Make sure that none of the following files/folders be in the root directory of the tool when you run it for the first
+time:
+prediction
+unet_trained
+training_images.pckl

+* After training the model the first time the following files and folders will be created: prediction unet_trained training_images.pckl

+* The "prediction" and "unet_training" folder contains information of the trained model.
+The une_training contains the bottleneck that will be loaded at the prediction time.
+Every time the model is training these folders are deleted and re-created.

+* The "training_images.pckl" pickle file is createad only once and persists across multiple training instances: !!!!!!!!!!!!WARNING if the source directory of the images change after the training_images.pckl file is created, the training process will fail if it is execute again.
+If you need to add or remove images from the training dataset make sure you delete this pickle file WARNING!!!!!!!!!!!!!!!!

+* !!!!!!!!!!!!WARNING The tool requires that each image has an unique mask image that are created during the training process.
+Make sure the tool has privileges to write in the folder where the images are located.
+The masks are created once, if the training is run again the mask will not be created if they exist.WARNING!!!!!!!!!!!!!!

+## How to use it.

 1) train_phone_finder.py ​ takes a single command line argument which is a path to a folder with labeled images and ​ labels.txt​ ​ that has been attached to this description.
 This script may generate any artifacts you want in the current folder.
 Here is what a terminal command will look like:
 > python train_phone_finder.py ~/find_phone